nx-lr/protea/readme.md

 ### Strings

 Strings are created using single or double quotes.
 They are stored as UTF-16.

+In Saga, a string is a read-only array of bytes.
+String data is encoded using UTF-16.

 ```dart
 'all single quoted strings are verbatim'